TheSOV/TwilioVoiceBot/README.md

     - Audio format: g711 µ-law
     - Turn detection
     - Real-time transcription and response
-  -This function, along with make_call, are the main functions of the backend.
+  - This function, along with make_call, are the main functions of the backend.
 The rest are support functions to control call flows.
-  -Take in count that this functions contains two inner async loops, that takes care of the communication between Twilio and OpenAI, so any improvement made on it must NOT include sleeps or blocking operations, otherwise, it may affect the quality of the call.
+  - Take in count that this functions contains two inner async loops, that takes care of the communication between Twilio and OpenAI, so any improvement made on it must NOT include sleeps or blocking operations, otherwise, it may affect the quality of the call.

 ### Static Files
 - `GET /`